Walters score full marks on complex landfill capping scheme

 - 131,000m2 of geosynthetic liner

-The project involved the capping of cell 4 (with an area exceeding 130,000 square meters), suitably phased to enable the continued landfill following phase 1 and to capitalise on working through the summer months.
-Walters worked closely with the council and maintenance contractor to enable the continued gas extraction throughout the works, ensuring the NRW permit conditions were met and continuous power generation happened.
+The project involved the capping of cell 4 (with an area exceeding 130,000 square meters), suitably phased to enable the continued landfill operations and to capitalise on working through the summer months.
+Walters also worked closely with the council to ensure the continued gas extraction throughout the works, ensuring the NRW permit conditions were met and continuous power generation.

 Prior to the capping element of the works, the landfill site required reprofiling of the waste material to achieve slopes in all directions, thus preventing standing water and supporting the continuing gas extraction.
 Once reprofiled, a layer of 300mm of soils was placed to regulate the waste and create a smooth, even working platform for the lining operation.
 Three (3) layers of liner are used to cover site, creating a complete seal for the landfill waste underneath and preventing the ingress of water.
 The combined overlays are then subsequently covered with a further 800mm depth of restoration soils, thus completely covering the area, protecting the liner and fully sealing the waste below.
 The project also involves landscaping and associated drainage to finish.